Not All Plastic is Equal

 Sometimes a single piece of plastic has a direct impact on wildlife, such as when a piece of fishing gear or a plastic piece obstructs a whale’s digestive tract or pierces a sea animal’s stomach.
 Other times, a steady consumption of microscopic pieces of plastic leads to a build up of the pollution over time.
 The impacts to the natural order of our ecosystem are still being measured.

 Like you’ve probably heard before and will certainly hear again, there is no “one-size-fits-all” solution to the plastic pollution problem.
 We need to change our manufacturing standards.
 We need to change our habits and values.
 We need to upgrade our technology and update our equipment.

 We need technology that will capture microscopic plastic particles and we need tech that will capture large pieces.
 We need manufacturing that will eliminate the use of harmful plastics and we need innovations that will capture plastics before they’re released into our ecosystem.
 We need legislative support that will help us with each of these.

 At Filtrol, we will stay the course we’re on.
-We’re not just stopping microplastics from leaving your home through your laundry’s wastewater (which happens to be one of the primary sources of microfiber pollution), we’re developing more effective solutions.
+We’re not just stopping microplastics from leaving your home through your laundry’s wastewater (which happens to be one of the primary sources of microfiber pollution), we will always be searching for ways to make the Filtrol a more effective solution.
 We’re working together with other likeminded groups to go further, accomplish more, and make a bigger impact.